 Wash, pit, and remove stems from cherries, placing them directly into a 10” oven safe skillet (such as cast iron).
 Fit them tightly around the edges of the pan; they can be a little looser toward the center if you don’t have enough for a tight fit all the across the pan.
 Sprinkle evenly with 1/3 cup sugar and pieces of 2 tablespoons butter placed here and there.
 Place over medium heat and let cook for about 5 minutes, until very bubbly, sugar and butter have disappeared, and a caramely aroma is present.
 Remove skillet from heat and turn off burner.

-Spread batter over cherries, transfer skillet to oven, and bake for 30-35 minutes or until a toothpick tests clean, cake slightly bounces back to the touch, and surface is golden brown.
-Cool at least one hour or overnight, keeping cake at room temperature.
-Invert on to a plate when ready to serve, heating it for a few seconds on the stovetop if it’s stubborn about loosening from the pan.
+Bake 30-35 minutes or until a toothpick tests clean, cake slightly bounces back to the touch, and surface is golden brown.
+Cool at least an hour (or up to overnight) at room temperature.
+Invert onto plate when ready to serve; heat for a few seconds on the stovetop if it’s stubborn about loosening from the pan.

 Moist, soft and light, this skillet cake makes a wonderful dessert or even breakfast.
-Its flecks of corn and almond offer a remarkable texture alongside the juicy cherry topping.
+Its flecks of corn and almond offer a remarkable texture alongside the juicy cherry topping, while the citrus zest adds a balance of tangy brightness.
 Indeed, with their surprising hint of homemade caramel, these tart cherries are sure to remind you of summer’s sweet abundance.
 They might even lure you to an enchanted farmers market like the one where I found mine, even if imaginary.

-Maybe next time… If you have an orange on hand, its finely grated zest would be a wonderful addition to this batter, and you can even use its juice in place of the buttermilk.
-If you don’t care for amaretto essence, freely replace the almond extract with vanilla.
-To make mock buttermilk, simply add a squeeze of lemon to regular milk – though plain milk will also work fine in this recipe.
-I’m certain the flour in this cake could be replaced successfully with a gluten-free mix and a scant half-teaspoon of xanthan gum.
-And perhaps most important: I suggest serving this cake warm with a big scoop of rich vanilla ice cream on top.
+Maybe next time… The amount of sugar added to the cooking cherries helps to create a caramely topping on the finished cake, but you can reduce that portion down to as little as 2 tablespoons if your cherries are quite sweet and your priority isn’t the echo of caramel.
+(Don’t reduce the other amounts of sugar, in the meringue and batter.)
+If you don’t care for an amaretto essence, freely replace the almond extract with vanilla.
+To make mock buttermilk, simply whisk a squeeze of lemon into regular milk – though plain milk will also work fine in this recipe.
+For an extra decadent treat, serve the cake warm with a big scoop of vanilla ice cream on top.
 Whatever you do, enjoy!